Home >> Application >> By Standard >> ASTM >> ASTM D >> ASTM D1894 coefficient of friction plastic film

 Support Material Comparative Benchmarking

-Standardized sled weight, speed, specimen dimensions and operation rules eliminate equipment and operational variables, enabling fair side-by-side comparison between different film grades, coating formulas and raw material batches.
+Standardized sled weight, speed, specimen dimensions eliminate equipment and operational variables, enabling fair side-by-side comparison between different film grades, coating formulas and raw material batches.

 Related products and device